National Library of Sweden, A 84

 Notation and text in black ink.
 Capitals touched in red.
 Staves and rubrics in red.

 (p.
-3): Puzzle initial T over the entire stave and the text line, in blue and red with red flourishing in the counterspace. (pp. 3–105): Plain initials over the entire stave in alternating colours: red, black and blue.
+3): Puzzle initial ‘T’ over the entire stave and the text line, in blue and red with red pen-flourishing inside the letter. (pp. 3–105): Plain initials over the entire stave in alternating colours: red, black and blue.
 Some have reserved interior shapes (e.g. (p.
-78)), some are both black and red with some flourishing or drawing in the counterspace (e.g. pp. 64, 103). (pp. 106–121): Plain initials over the entire stave in alternating blue and red ink, sometimes with flourishing in contrasting colour (e.g. (p.
-117)).
-Plain capital letters in alternating blue and red. (pp. 121–122): Flourished initials over two lines in alternating blue and red ink with flourishes in contrasting colour.
+78)), some are both black and red with added pen-flourishing or drawings (e.g. p.
+64, 103). (pp. 106–121): Plain initials over the entire stave in alternating blue and red ink, sometimes with flourishing in contrasting colour (e.g. (p.
+117)). (pp. 121–122): Plain initials over 2 lines in alternating red and blue with pen-flourishing in contrasting colour.

 Unit 3